hansroh/skitai/README.txt

 Change Log
 -------------

+  0.9.1.30 - was.wget, was.rest (former was.rpc), was.map, was.lb specification changed. see Documentation.

   0.9.1.29 - was.wget, was.rpc, was.map, was.lb specification changed. see Documentation.

   0.9.1.28 - add HEAD, DELETE, OPTIONS methods